PrintersForAnts/Salad_Fork/docs/frame_assembly.md

 **Steps:**
 1. Preload 4 nuts into the top of each extrusion
 2. Preload 4 nuts into a side of two extrusion H. These will face the outside of the printer
-3. Preload 2 nuts into one side of one extrusion G. This will face the rear of the printer
+3. Preload 2 nuts into one side of one extrusion E. This will face the rear of the printer
-4. Preload 2 nuts into the bottom of the same G extrusion (this will go in the rear of the frame)
+4. Preload 2 nuts into the bottom of the same E extrusion (this will go in the rear of the frame)
 5. Add one M3x8 BHCS to each end of each extrusion, leaving a 2mm gap
 6. Attach the extrusions to the frame, making sure that the preloaded nuts are on the top and _outside_ faces of the extrusions, and that the extrusion with 2 nuts on the bottom is in the rear of the frame.
 Ensure that the top of the extrusions is level and square with the rest of the frame.